Green Initiatives for Sustainable Facility Management

 Smart HVAC Management: Install programmable thermostats to control temperature based on occupancy and weather, and upgrade to high-efficiency HVAC systems.
 Whenever feasible, promote natural ventilation.

-Building Automation Systems: Make an investment in smart building technology that enable centralized HVAC, lighting, and other system control and monitoring.
+Building Automation Systems: Invest in smart building technology that enables centralized HVAC, lighting, and other system control and monitoring.

 Employee Engagement: Inform and empower staff members about energy-saving techniques.
 Urge them to responsibly regulate thermostats and turn off lights and electronics when not in use.